openego/eDisGo/doc/usage_details.rst

 invocation of data import, analysis of hosting capacity, grid reinforcement and flexibility measures.

 If you want to set up a scenario to do a worst-case analysis of a ding0 grid (see :ref:`prerequisites`) you simply have to provide a grid and set the :attr:`worst_case_analysis` parameter.
-The following example assums you have a file of a ding0 grid named "ding0_grids__42.pkl" in current working directory.
+The following example assumes you have a file of a ding0 grid named "ding0_grids__42.pkl" in current working directory.

 .. code-block:: python